Same-sex marriage in Colorado: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284, primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
 As a result, the Burns ruling and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 Colorado is home to two Native American tribes: the Southern Ute Indian Tribe and the Ute Mountain Ute Tribe.
 Same-sex marriages are performed in the latter under federal law.
 The Bureau of Indian Affairs operates courts established throughout the U.S. under the Code of Federal Regulations (CFR), and "until such time as a particular Indian tribe establishes their own tribal court, the Court of Indian Offenses will act as a tribe's judicial system".
 Same-sex marriages for Ute Mountain Ute tribal members can thus be performed in these federal CFR courts.
 The Southern Ute Indian Tribe is not under the jurisdiction of the CFR courts; however, it is unknown if same-sex marriage is legal on its reservation as the tribe has not publicly commented on the issue or published its tribal code.

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+Traditional Ute marriages (piyarüvaani) were arranged, exogamous and mostly monogamous, though polygyny was occasionally practiced.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Ute refer to two-spirit individuals as tuwasawich (/ute/).
 Traditionally, they could marry men or women, while some remained unmarried.